leimao/Chicago_Community_Crime_App/README.md

 This Chicago Community Crime App is a big data app that will show the historic crime rate (average number of crimes per day per unit of community area size) at different Chicago communities under different weather conditions.
 The app might be helpful for research, real estate transactions, and daily communiting.

-This big data app is implemented using [Lambda Architecture](https://en.wikipedia.org/wiki/Lambda_architecture), containing Batch Layer, Serving Layer, and Speed Layer (Speed Layer remains to be implemented).
+This big data app is implemented using [Lambda Architecture](https://en.wikipedia.org/wiki/Lambda_architecture), containing Batch Layer, Serving Layer, and Speed Layer.

 ## Dependencies

+* Apache Maven 3.5.2
 * Apache Hadoop 2.7.3
 * Apache Hive 2.1.0
 * Apache HBase 1.1.2